NICHOLAS85/dynamic-wall/README.md

 If you want to manually force the script to run use the command `~/bin/dynamic-wall/dynamic --force` or run it with `-f`.
 This option uses your last saved config and ignores any changes added since.

-Use the `--update` or `-u` argument if you want to forcibly save all your settings.
+Use the `--update` or `-u` argument if you want to forcibly save all your settings and run once.
 The script should automatically detect changes, but this can be used as a backup.

 If you want to preview 24 hours of a specific theme use the `--preview` or `-p` argument then type the name of the theme you want to preview. ex: `~/bin/dynamic-wall/dynamic --preview mojave_dynamic`